limbernie/limbernie.github.io/_posts/2018-03-20-pinkys-palace-walkthrough.md

 >The HTTP `User-Agent` header is tested against SQL injection if the `--level` is set to 3 or above.

-Similarly, we need to set up proxy for `sqlmap` like we did for `dirbuster` to reach `pinkys-palace`.
+Similarly, we need to set up proxy for `sqlmap`, as in for `dirbuster`, to reach `pinkys-palace`.
 Armed with all the information that we've gathered so far, it's time to construct the `sqlmap` command.

 ```
 # sqlmap --level=3 --proxy=http://192.168.30.4:31337 --data="user=admin&pass=admin" --url=http://pinkys-palace:8080/littlesecrets-main/login.php